MuseCon 1 Logo

 A: Drop us an email.
 See our contact page for some of the different groups.

-Q: What other classes, make-and-takes, or demonstrations can you do?
+Q: What classes, make-and-takes, or demonstrations can you do?

 A: Ask.
 We're a pretty clever bunch, so if you have an idea, we'll probably be able to work it into a class.
 At the very least, we'll be inspired to think up something new.